overnode-org/overnode/docs/docs/02-installation.md

 > wget --no-cache -O - https://overnode.org/install | sudo sh
 ```

 The `overnode` is the shell script.
 It needs `bash` to run.
-We develop and test with Ubuntu OS, but it works in other environments, where `bash` and GNU core utils, like `grep` and `cut`, are available.
+We develop and test with Ubuntu OS, but it works in other environments, where `bash` and GNU coreutils, like `grep` and `cut`, are available.

 If `docker` is not installed on a host, the Overnode will install it and will take care of upgrading it to a compatible version, when the Overnode is upgraded.
 If `docker` is installed on a host, the Overnode will automatically opt out from managing docker upgrades.